metadata-research/yamz/README.md

    - Create a separate service configuration file (e.g., `yamz_dev.service`)
    - Point the database URI to your development database

+### Database Environments

+YAMZ uses two separate databases to maintain isolation between development and production environments:

+#### Production Database (`yamz` or `yamz_prd`)
+- Contains the live, publicly accessible data
+- Should only be modified through the production application
+- Used by the main application instance at yamz.link
+- Any changes directly affect end users
+- Backed up regularly to prevent data loss

+#### Development Database (`yamz_dev`)
+- Used for testing new features and changes without affecting production data
+- Can be reset or modified without impacting end users
+- Used by the development instance at yamz-dev.yamz.link
+- Can be periodically refreshed from a production backup to stay current
+- Ideal for running migrations and schema changes before applying to production

+When working on the application, always ensure your config.py is pointing to the appropriate database for your current task.
+For local development and testing, using the development database or an entirely separate local database is strongly recommended.

+For testing that doesn't require a full PostgreSQL database, the application includes a SQLite-based test suite that can be run without any additional setup.

 For more details on setting up a proper development environment, see the [SETUP.md](SETUP.md) file.

 ## Contributing to YAMZ